 No matter how well-designed your community strategy is, it will eventually need to be revamped—the same as anything that becomes outdated.

 As a Carleton Alumni, I'll draw from the example of the MacOdrum Library.
 Built in the 1950's, it was once considered to be modern and beautiful.
 In 2013/14 (just after I left, unfortunately) construction began to revamp the outdated library to be modern and beautiful once again.

 Times change, and much like the MacOdrum Library, when the time comes, your community will need to be revamped.

 This is especially true for self-service support communities since you need to have the proper tools in place for your customers to serve themselves.
-Not having the tools to do this correctly is not only a waste of time and money on your end, but will ultimately prove your community to be as redundant as the come.
+Not having the tools to do this correctly is not only a waste of time and money on your end, but it will ultimately make your community as redundant as they come.
 And your customers will probably take their business elsewhere.

-I'm gonna be honest with you, the stakes are high.
+I'm going to be honest—the stakes are high.

-It's been shown time and again that today’s customers prefer self-service options.
-But that statement comes with a caveat — customers like self service options that work.
+It's been shown time and time again that today’s customers prefer self-service options.
+But that statement comes with a caveat — customers like self-service options that work.
 Moreover, they're just as likely to punish a business for providing a poor self-service experience as they are to reward it for providing a positive one.

 In this environment, the community manager's role to properly and adequately assess their community and make changes where necessary is essential.

 Of course, as with all self-critical activities, this is much easier said than done, and sometimes it's nice to have some guidance along the way.